-The hambone or Juba dance is a body percussion technique created by enslaved Africans in North America.
-Forbidden to use their drums, they found ways to make rhythms with tambourines, bones, and body music such as hand clapping and body and thigh slapping, also called “Pattin' Juba.”
+The hambone, or Juba dance, is a body percussion tradition created by enslaved Africans in North America.
+When drums were forbidden, they created rhythms using tambourines, bones, hand claps, and body and thigh slaps, often called “Pattin' Juba.”

-In this ensemble, everyone takes turns performing the "hambone" rhythm with hand claps and leg pats, shown in the first two measures of the score below.
-It might be tricky going from the body percussion to playing the piano, so practice the hambone until you can do it easily.
-Watch the video "Performing the Hambone Rhythm" to learn the rhythm.
+In this ensemble, everyone takes turns playing the "hambone" rhythm with hand claps and leg pats, shown in the first two measures.
+Moving from the body percussion to the piano can be challenging, so practice the hambone until it feels natural.

-Many different lyrics have been used for the hambone. but this is among of the most familiar.
+Many different lyrics have been used for the hambone, but this is one of the most familiar.

 Hambone, hambone where you been?